NikitaKnst/Alpha_Crc_Extension/reedme/ReadMe.txt

 Description: Extensions for finding attributes and words on the page.
 Development time:2 month.
 The code consists of JavaScript 87.2%  HTML 9.8% CSS 3.0%
+	Working with the extension
+To search for a specific word, click on the extension icon, click "Search" next "Search Words" or enter the word yourself or select the file where this word is and click the "Search text" button.
+We can change the color in real time.
+To remove a selection from an attribute, either press the "Clean Atribute Focus" or "Clean text Focus" button.
+The list or what we have written in the search, we can download on the "Download" button.
 	Install
 To install, you need to download the Zip extension, follow this link: https://github.com/NikitaKnst/Alpha_Crc_Extension Click on the "Code" button and then click on "Download ZIP".
 Open the zip in the Dowloads folder zip name "Extension-modify-main.zip".
 In the top menu, click the Extract to button, select the place where we will have a folder with extensions, then click Ok.